 The collections at The Burke Museum of Natural History and Culture (comprising more than 16 million objects!) tell the story of life on planet Earth.
 Founded in 1885, this is the oldest public museum in Washington state and, as an active research museum, also serves communities of academics, researchers, and students from around the world.
 From indigenous artifacts to dino bones, The Burke has always been, and hopefully always will be, a place to learn.

-A half day here is a highlight to any University of Washington Campus visit, and you’ll leave knowing a bit (or a lot) about Washington’s history, in particular.
-The current featured exhibit is “Wild Nearby,” exploring the stories of the North Cascades, and there’s also “Washington’s First Dinosaur,” “Pacific Voices,” and “Life and Times of Washington State” (more about disaster, lava, and ice than you probably realize).
+A half day here is a highlight to any University of Washington Campus visit, and you’ll leave knowing a bit (or a lot) about Washington’s history, in particular through exhibits such as “Washington’s First Dinosaur,” “Pacific Voices,” and “Life and Times of Washington State” (more about disaster, lava, and ice than you probably realize).

 Where to find it: NE 45th St & 17th Ave NE

 Museum of Flight

 For millennia, humankind dreamed of flight.
 In 1903, that dream was achieved by the Wright brothers, and in a little over a century we have perfected flight and used it to visit other worlds.
 Occupying the south end of Boeing Field, The Museum of Flight has offered a celebration of this achievement since 1965.
 More than 175 air and spacecraft are on display, spanning all eras of human flight.
 You can even climb into the cockpit of a SR-71A Blackbird reconnaissance plane — the fastest, highest-flying jet ever built.

 Seattle may not be the birthplace of flight, but with local employer Boeing celebrating 100 years, it’s safe to say this is a thing Seattle knows a thing or two about.

 Where to find it: 9404 E Marginal Way S